 Simulations, at molecular or process scale, enable researchers to explore different conditions and materials with fewer resources.
 In my paper, I discussed how molecular simulations can provide more information about hydrotalcites and their interaction with CO2.

 My results are still preliminary since there are no other hydrotalcites studies using the same molecular simulation tool.
-Since I developed the parameters required to run the simulations from a very small training set it requires a lot of refinement.
-The paper aims to open a new area of possibilities for people working with hydrotalcites and how these materials can be evaluated for CO2 capture.
+Since I developed the parameters required to run the simulations from a small training set it requires a lot of refinement.
+Overall, the paper aims to open a new area of possibilities for people working with hydrotalcites and how these materials can be evaluated for CO2 capture.

 If you want to read the full paper, then follow the link.
 Read: Molecular Simulation of Post-combustion Carbon Capture using Hydrotalcites